pixijs/pixijs.com/src/data/pixi.js.md

  * - Memory usage comparable to Canvas text
  */
 export declare class HTMLText extends AbstractText<HTMLTextStyle, HTMLTextStyleOptions, HTMLTextOptions, BatchableHTMLText> implements View {
 	/**
+	 * Whether to generate mipmaps for the text texture.
+	 * Improves rendering quality when the text is scaled down.
+	 * > [!NOTE] HTMLText is not updated when this property is updated,
+	 * > you must update the text manually by calling `text.onViewUpdate()`
+	 * @default undefined - Falls back to TextureSource.defaultOptions.autoGenerateMipmaps
+	 */
+	autoGenerateMipmaps?: boolean;
+	/**
 	 * @param {HTMLTextOptions} options - The options of the html text.
 	 */